Psalm 140 – Prayer for Deliverance from Evil Men

 Read More

-Psalm 107 – Thanksgiving to the LORD for His Great Works of Deliverance
+Psalm 136 – Thanksgiving to God for His Enduring Mercy

 Read More